Zalaid/Portfolio-ChatAgent/README.md

 - `portfolio.ipynb` - Main script to handle user messages, generate responses, and evaluate them.
 - `README.md` - Project documentation.
+- Add a .env file with the api key of whatever llm u like i am using OPENAI

 ---